At Linsco Ltd, we are committed to protecting and respecting your privacy.

 Who is the Data Protection Officer for Linsco Ltd?

-Our nominated Data Protection Officer's is Alex Smith and Alan Higgott.
+Our nominated Data Protection Officer is Sophie Gibson.

 The Data Protection Officer (the “DPO”) is responsible for monitoring our compliance with the GDPR, for informing and advising our business of its obligations in relation to the processing of personal data.
 The DPO is the point of contact with the ICO, the UK’s data protection supervisory authority, and is the person to whom you should direct any enquiries.